data-integrations/google-cloud/docs/GCSArgumentSetter-action.md

 **Path**: GCS Path to the file containing the arguments.

+**Provide Service Account as JSON Content**: Provide service account as JSON.
+When it is set to 'Yes', the content of service account key needs to be copied, whereas when it is set to 'No' the service Account file path needs to be specified.
+The default value is 'No'.

 **Service Account File Path**: Path on the local file system of the service account key used for authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.
 When running on other clusters, the file must be present on every node in the cluster.

+**Service Account JSON**: The content of the service account.